CongLeSolutionX/AlgoVerse/BOOK_Intro_to_Algorithms_3rd_E/Book_Overview.md

 >- **Creative Commons Attribution-ShareAlike 4.0 International**: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) [![CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/88x31.png)](https://creativecommons.org/licenses/by-sa/4.0/) - Legal details in [LICENSE-CC-BY-SA-4.0](THE_PAST/LICENSE-CC-BY-SA-4.0) and at [Creative Commons official site](https://creativecommons.org/licenses/by-sa/4.0/).
 >
 ---

+## References

+The primary reference for this document is the book itself:
+*   Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. (2009). *Introduction to Algorithms* (3rd ed.).
+MIT Press.

+Additional references for specific concepts or algorithms mentioned within CLRS can be found in its extensive bibliography.
+For example, the text mentions:
+*   Knuth, D. E. (1997). *The Art of Computer Programming, Volume 1: Fundamental Algorithms* (3rd ed.).
+Addison-Wesley.
+(For general algorithm study and history)
+*   Aho, A. V., Hopcroft, J. E., & Ullman, J. D. (1974). *The Design and Analysis of Computer Algorithms*.
+Addison-Wesley.
+(For asymptotic analysis and recurrences)
+*   And numerous other specific papers and books for individual topics.

+---